cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

 #### Changed Items

-Major revisions include significant wording changes, display logic changes, and changes which respondents are asked the items and/or is anticipated to change the respondent’s answer the question.
+Major revisions include significant wording changes, display logic changes, and changes to which respondents are asked the items, or any changes that are anticipated to change the respondent’s answer to the question.
 For user ease, the variable name will be changed (e.g. X1→X1a) if a major revision occurs, to distinguish the version of the variable from the previous wave and the revised variable in the current wave.

 * Item B10c asks respondents “Did your most recent test find that you have COVID-19?” and replaces item B10a “You answered that you have been tested for